 Reconnecting the house with its heritage, using appropriate features, was a priority.
 ‘One of the first things we did was to design the cabinetry; we have three small children – so I wanted practical storage units that didn’t feel built in,’ says the homeowner.
 The resulting cupboards are huge but cleverly mounted on the wall so they appear to be free-standing.

-Featuring a wide island, the kitchen faces onto an informal family living area with one of the owner’s Turkish rugs overlaid on a neutral one.
+Featuring a wide island and plenty of kitchen storage ideas, the kitchen faces onto an informal family living area with one of the owner's Turkish rugs overlaid on a neutral one.
 It is overlooked by the cocktail area of the sitting room.

-A double-height glass wall floods the lower ground floor with light, where the owner has used her collection of antiques to add hits of texture and colour.
+A double-height glass wall floods the lower ground floor with light, where the owner has used her collection of antiques to add hits of texture and color.

 The scale of the 30-foot-long sitting room presented another challenge.
 ‘We wanted to divide the space into two seating areas without compromising the grandeur,’ says the interior designer.
 The solution was a sofa with the middle of the back cut away.
 It divides the room into two spaces, one with rangy sofas and a large ottoman surrounding the ﬁreplace, while a pair of dramatic wingback chairs and a marble-topped coffee table furnish the cocktail area (the bar is hidden in the cabinetry on the wall behind).
 To complete the arrangement, bespoke lighting – the result of intense deliberations – fills the airy space beyond the balustrade.